neurodata/neurodata.io/content/about/agreements.md

 #### Open & Reproducible Science

-We will conduct our work using the highest open and reproducible science standards.
+We agree to conduct our work using the open and reproducible science standards.
 This means that our work will result in open source code, open access data derivatives, and open publication (posting to a pre-print server) no later than journal submission, and ideally, throughout the entire scientific process.
 Upon generating a pre-print of quality that we individually deem suitable for public consumption (which is a lower bar than suitability for publication), we will post to a pre-print server.
 This does *not* require superviser approval, conditional on the fact that upon receiving supervisor feedback, all comments are addressed within one week of receiving them.
+For trainees, this meaning making the code and data open, and transfering sufficient knowledge to the research staff/faculty, such that they can ensure that our work is consistent with [FAIR](https://www.go-fair.org/fair-principles/) guidelines for data, and [FIRM](https://bitsandbrains.io/2018/10/21/numerical-packages.html) guidelines for code.
+To the extent possible, this means pushing data derivatives to widely used data archives, and pushing code into widely used open source packages.

 ### Conduct